Abhishekraina7/Web_Crawler_Project/Notes.md

 - In our case, we're exporting the normalizeURL function from the crawl.js module.
 - By using module.exports, we're making the normalizeURL function a public API of the crawl.js module.
 - This means that other parts of the application can import the crawl.js module and use the normalizeURL function.

+# In JavaScript, ESM stands for ECMAScript Module.

+ECMAScript Module (ESM) is a standard for packaging and importing JavaScript code, introduced in ECMAScript 2015 (ES6).
+It allows you to write modular, reusable, and maintainable code by importing and exporting functions, variables, and classes between JavaScript files.

+Key features of ESM:

+- Import: Import functions, variables, and classes from other JavaScript files using the import statement.
+- Export: Export functions, variables, and classes from a JavaScript file using the export statement.
+- Module scope: Each ESM has its own scope, which means that variables and functions defined in one module are not automatically available in other modules.